 Thousands of enslaved African Americans risked their lives escaping to the camp, located within the slaveholding state of Kentucky, with the hope of securing their freedom and, ultimately, controlling their futures by contributing to the destruction of slavery.

 Camp Nelson represents the courage and determination of formerly enslaved African Americans to secure their own emancipation.
 It also illustrates the nation’s struggle to define the meaning of freedom during and after the Civil War.

 Establishment of Camp Nelson

-In December 1862, President Lincoln reassigned Major General Ambrose Burnside command of the newly formed Department of the Ohio.
+On March 25, 1863 Major General Ambrose Burnside took command of the reorganized Department of the Ohio.
 Burnside’s objective was to capture and hold eastern Tennessee and eventually take Knoxville, a Confederate rail hub.
 In April 1863, Burnside asked a search committee to identify a location that would allow the Department of the Ohio to consolidate troops and supplies in central Kentucky.
-Located along the Lexington-Danville Turnpike and adjacent to the Kentucky River, the camp was situated along major lines of transportation and near the cities of Nicholasville, Lexington and Richmond.
+Located along the Lexington-Danville Turnpike and adjacent to the Kentucky River, the camp was situated along major lines of transportation and near the cities of Nicholasville, Lexington, and Richmond.

 Enlistment of U.S. Colored Troops

 Camp Nelson quickly became the largest of the eight African American recruitment centers in the state of Kentucky and the third largest U.S. Colored Troops (USCT) recruiting center in the entire nation.
 Once all restrictions on enlistment were removed by June 1864, the number of African American enlistees exploded.
 These enlistees, who were formerly enslaved, were able to be emancipated through the act of enlistment in the Federal army.